plybrd/moOdeCDPlayer/README.md

 - moOde 7.2.1
 - RPi3B
 - DVD player : HL-DT-ST DVDRAM GT30N [purchased new on-line for less than 20€].
 It is a bit too noisy

-### SoX

-A problem experienced in early testing with audible dropouts during CD playback was traced to SoX resampling at 32 bit/384KHz (inadvertently left on after a stress test of the RPi4B).
-Disabling resampling eliminated the dropouts.
-Your mileage with SoX resampling may vary.